Dimers on Riemann surfaces and compactified free field: Introduction

-Let us formulate this conjecture more rigorously.
-We consider the centered height function $h_\delta - \EE h_\delta$ as a function on $\Sigma$ which is locally constant on faces of $G^\delta$.
-Its exterior derivative $d(h_\delta - \EE h_\delta)$ can be viewed as a 1-form with coefficients being generalized functions.
-This 1-form is globally well-defined and closed (i.e. its exterior derivative vanishes), thus the Hodge decomposition applies:
+All these results support a widely accepted prediction that the scaling limit of the dimer height function on a general Riemann surface must be described by the compactified free field~\cite{Bosonization, francesco2012conformal, DubedatFamiliesOfCR}.
+To make this prediction more precise we need to introduce some notation.
+We prefer the language of differential forms when dealing with additively multivalued functions.
+To this end we can view the centered dimer height function $h - \EE h$ as a function on $\Sigma$ that is locally constant on faces of the bipartite graph $G$ and consider its exterior derivative $d(h - \EE h)$.
+This exterior derivative is a 1-form with coefficients being generalized functions, globally well-defined and closed (i.e. the exterior derivative of $d(h - \EE h)$ vanishes in the weak sense).
+Since $d(h - \EE h)$ is closed, the Hodge decomposition applies and we can write